Cy-Hub/Cy/README.md

 A Freelancer who has worked with the original component before and who meets the Principal's freelance reputation filter (and whose principal reputation filter was met by the Principal), is alerted to this request.
-He checks the fee for the work (which was computed automatically from the Principal's monthly budget, her assistance-value-point velocity, and the value points tht she assigned to this task) and decides it is worth his while.
+He checks the fee for the work (which was computed automatically from the Principal's monthly budget, her assistance-value-point velocity, and the value points that she assigned to this task) and decides it is worth his while.
 He claims the assistance flag.
 (This Principal pays cash and this Freelancer prefers cash.
 Most work-for-hire deals are done in-kind on Cy credits.)